AHWroblewski4/Predicting-ICU-Readmission-Using-ClinicalBERT-and-Machine-Learning/README.md

 ## Related Work

-This project is grounded in recent research that highlights the value of combining structured clinical data with natural language processing (NLP) techniques to improve ICU readmission prediction.

-### Literature Summary

 - **Alsentzer et al. (2019)** introduced ClinicalBERT, a domain-specific BERT model trained on clinical text from MIMIC-III.
 It demonstrated improved performance on readmission prediction tasks using discharge summaries.
   🔗 https://arxiv.org/abs/1904.03323